· · ·

 Spread Ketchup on Meatloaf Toward End of Baking Time

 Bake in preheated oven for 45 minutes.
-Remove the tinfoil, and pour ketchup over the meatloaf.
+Remove the aluminum foil, and pour ketchup over the meatloaf.

 This might be my favorite part of the recipe.
 The ketchup bakes in to make a solid glaze on the meat.
 It’s lovely and so yummy.